casadoj/mekong_usecase/_sources/docs/0_general_setup.md

 ***Figure 6**.
 Land use change.
 Maps represent average over time, whereas the timeseries represents average over the entire catchment.*

-The majority of the catchment belongs to either forest or the "other" fraction, with a diverging trend between the two of them; forest cover has slightly increased, whereas the fraction other has decreased.
+In our study area, the majority of the catchment belongs to either forest or the "other" fraction, with a diverging trend between the two of them; forest cover has slightly increased, whereas the "other" fraction has decreased.
 The irrigated and rice cultivation areas are mostly in the lower part of the catchment, whereas the water bodies mainly refer to the reservoir.
 It is important to notice that the sum of all fractions must be 1.

 The data provided with the use case also includes in folder _maps/land_use/static/_ the same land use fraction maps for a simulation without land use change.
 In that case, each file contains a unique map that applies to the whole simulation period.